run-nan/open-docs/docs/guide/development.md

 Plugin api are roughly divided into two types: [**api registration**](#) and [**api interception**](../abilities/business/ONES-API/ONES-API-interception.md).
 When you use [Postman](https://learning.postman.com/docs/getting-started/introduction/) to debug these api, you need to add different request headers according to these two types.

+When your interface debugging shows unexpected results, you can refer to our provided [**Debugging**](./advanced/debugger.mdx) method for single-step debugging to further locate the problem.

 ##### Api registration

 ```json title="Headers"